Cookies on this website

 While health research plays a vital role in improving lives, its environmental impacts include, for example, carbon emissions from energy to run laboratories; laboratory waste in the form of single use plastics and the disposal of hazardous and non-hazardous chemicals; carbon emissions from energy associated with running AI algorithms; and transport emissions associated with clinical trials.

-Wellcome funded, SHARE brings together researchers from around the world to study how we can reduce these impacts in ways that reflect local realities, values, and priorities.
+Wellcome-funded, SHARE brings together researchers from around the world to study how we can reduce these impacts in ways that reflect local realities, values, and priorities.

 To do this, SHARE is exploring the growing number of tools that have been developed to help researchers reduce their environmental impact: carbon calculators, green lab guidelines, certification systems, among others.
 These tools are primarily developed in the Global North.
 Through interviews, workshops, and creative methods like photovoice, we’re carrying out empirical research to understand how these tools are used and experienced by researchers in diverse settings in the UK, Kenya, Ghana, India, and Brazil.